MilanVlaski/issue-tracking/README.md

 - [ ] Display login error.
 - [ ] Display register error, in case email is not unique.
 ## Nice to have
+- [ ] A user can purchase an update or patch of an application for free, so Install should be displayed instead of Buy.
 - [ ] Add a helper function that fetches the current user.
 - [ ] By the end, completely refactor the Entities, and the CRUD operations, to reduce the amount of times I have to manually wire up the associations.
   - [ ] Try replacing all the getters and setters with fluent lombok